colliecoder/maze-winner/CONTRIBUTING.md

     return answer
   }
   ```
   - For documentation create a comment in the README.md file with your overall topic and a comment on what each paragraph will focus on
+  - For any section in the code you would like to work on create a comment indicating you plan on working on that section.
 - Add your name to contributors in README.md using the format below:

 ``` [Name](https://github.com/username) ```